sigla-o/matrix-theory/KARTE_en.md

 This bidirectional energy exchange produces a capacitor effect.

 The capacitor effect compensates for the proton half-phase imbalance and maintains the stable overall EM balance of the electron-orbital system.
+The internal EM energy accumulation of the electron is not unlimited.

+Upon reaching a critical energy threshold, the electron becomes unable to continue energy accumulation in its current state.

+At this point, excess energy is released in the form of a photon and a new energy accumulation cycle begins.

+Photon emission can occur:
+- when the electron reaches its critical energy accumulation threshold;
+- when the electron transitions to another orbital.

+Photon emission restores the overall H-2 ↔ H-3 energetic balance of the electron-orbital system.

 ## Previous Working Version